3 Day Adventure Tour, Snorkeling, Glacier Hike, South Coast & Golden Circle

 Geysir Geothermal Area

-The adventure begins when with the powerful theatrics of Seljalandsfoss.
+The day begins with he powerful theatrics of Seljalandsfoss.
 Bring a raincoat and you’ll be able to make the short hike behind the falls.
 The scene behind the fall and the trembling ground from the power of the falling water makes for an automatic Instagram blockbuster!

 Glacier Hike in Skaftafell in Vatnajökull National Park